davibc90/cloudwalk_agents_swarm_challenge/README.md

     - Every single call to the add_appointment tool (secretary agent) requires human intervention.
     - It iss necessary to approve the appointment before it is created.
     - If not approved, the user will be instructed to await for human contact.
-    - Inside the add_appointment tool, there is a call to the interrupt function.
+    - Inside the add_appointment tool `tools/secretary_agent/add_appointment.py`, there is a trigger to the interrupt function.

 ```python
     response = interrupt(